 This could change.
 Hybrids are huge with enterprise customers.
 Business users think they deliver better productivity than tablets and greater mobility than PCs.
 Users prefer them.
 As enterprise workforces become more mobile, they are becoming the norm in many organisations.

 HP and Dell chase enterprise customers by wooing corporate buyers.
-Apple plays well in that market, but for the most part, individuals choose and buy MacBooks and iPads.
+Apple plays well in that market, but for the most part, individuals who choose and buy their own computers often pick MacBooks and iPads.

 This explains why Apple pushed hard with the iPad Pro.
 They are closer to conventional iOS tablets than Windows hybrids.
 They have optional qwerty keyboards and the Apple Pencil to extend their appeal.
 The 12.9-inch model has the larger screen size preferred by enterprise customers.